top of page

 Research and innovation

 There's a need for research on social, cultural, ethical, religious and juridical aspects of infertility in resourcepoor countries.
 What are pathways to healthcare and treatment access?
 What are the financial and economical consequences of infertility treatment compared to the actual situation?
-We also aim to initiate and expand an international network of social science research (in broad sense) in these fields.

 In order to make fertility care more affordable in developing countries, effective, cheap and safe stimulation schemes for intrauterine insemination (IUI) and in-vitro fertilization (IVF) need to be established.
 A review of the literature and feasibility studies have to be performed to examine the value of these protocols in resource-poor settings.
-A major challenge is to reduce costs of laboratory procedures, namely fertilization and culture of eggs and embryos.
-Different options and approaches have been developed or are presently being field-tested with very promising results.

 Advocacy and networking

 Global access to fertility care can only be implemented and sustained if it is supported by local policy makers and the international community.
 Many international organizations have already expressed their desire to collaborate including WHO, ESHRE and ISMAAR (International Society for Mild Approaches to Assisted Reproduction).
-We will also need to the media, patient organizations and interested politicians to change the existing moral and socio-cultural beliefs that are isolating and ostracizing infertile couples.

 Training and capacity building